janelia-cellmap/pydantic-zarr/docs/intro.md

 }
 """

-# modify the spec to define a new zarr hierarchy
+# modify the spec to define a new Zarr hierarchy
 spec2 = spec.copy()
 spec2.attrs = {'a': 100, 'b': 'metadata'}